gcalab/files/Methods in Molecular Biology/Viruses/project/ReadMe.md

 > [!NOTE]
 > 1. The `get_nma.R` script is an R file that you can run in Rstudio.
 You can adjust in input and output folder paths in file.
 > 2. The `run_colab.sh` script allows you loop through an input directory of fasta files and outputs the result of Local ColabFold into a user defined directory.
 Example command: `./run_colab.sh "data/fasta/*" "output/"`
 > 3.   `main.py` serves as scratch space for the user to call important functions from `functions.py`.
-List of callable functions provided below:
+List of callable functions provided below
+> 4.   `visualize.py` allows you to generate visuals (heatmaps) for quick inspection and analysis (not publication ready, you will need to change the code or write your own for customization)

-#### Callable functions of functions.py:
+### Callable functions of functions.py:

 1.   get_mut_fasta(fasta_path, mut_path, out_path)
      - Needs: location to fasta file, mutation file, and a path to the output folder